ohiislambd/teaching_did_spring26/README.md

 Difference-in-differences estimates the treatment effect by comparing changes over time across treated and untreated groups.
-The key parameter is the interaction between treatment status and the post-treatment period.
+The key parameter is the coefficient of the interaction between treatment status and the post-treatment period.

 # Optional Exercise